 It’s a left-leaning newspaper printed daily and published in Lisbon.
 It mostly addresses serious issues.
 Some can compare Público to The Guardian in the UK, in these senses.
-It has been being published since 1990.
-In 2014, it gained an award in the category of nationwide newspapers by the European Newspapers Congress.
+It has been published since 1990.
+In 2014, it gained an award in the category of nationwide newspapers from the European Newspapers Congress.

 Expresso is a weekly newspaper published in Lisbon every Saturday.
 It belongs partly to the company Impresa.
 The newspaper sells around 100,000 copies.
 It comes with some freebies and magazines as well.
-Inside you can find news as well as cultural events.
+Inside you can find Portuguese news as well as cultural events.

 Jornal de Notícias